mohammadtamizi/aws-demo/README.md

 - Press Ctrl+C in the terminal where you ran the script
 - All child processes will be terminated automatically

+## Terraform Security Considerations

+⚠️ **Important**: The Terraform configuration in this project contains deliberate security simplifications for demonstration purposes.

+### Security Disclaimer

+This infrastructure is for demonstration and educational purposes only.
+Some configurations (such as open security groups, public subnets, and default encryption) are intentionally left less restrictive to simplify public access and testing.

+**Do not use these settings in production**:
+- Open access from all IPs (`0.0.0.0/0`) in security groups is a major security risk
+- Public subnets and internet-facing load balancers should be properly secured
+- ECR repositories should use immutable tags to prevent image tampering
+- Load balancers should be configured to drop invalid headers
+- VPC flow logs should be enabled for network traffic monitoring
+- Resources should use encryption for sensitive data
+- Security groups should have descriptive rules for better management

+For a production environment, these security concerns must be addressed according to your organization's security requirements and best practices.

 ## Security Notice

 ⚠️ **Important**: This is a demo project not intended for production use.